How to Be an Active Patient

 Research and Quality.

-ahead to get the most out of those visits, learn about their conditions and medications,
+ahead to get the most out of those visits, learn about their conditions and medicines,

-and follow through on treatments and lifestyle changes they agree to with their health
+and follow through on treatments and lifestyle changes they agree to with their healthcare

 Being informed about any health conditions you have can keep you from just going along